monkeytypegame/monkeytype/CONTRIBUTING.md

 ## Questions

-If you have any questions, comments, concerns, or problems let me know on [GitHub](https://github.com/Miodec), [Discord](https://discord.gg/monkeytype) in the `#development` channel, or on Monkeytype's [GitHub discussions](https://github.com/Miodec/monkeytype/discussions).
+If you have any questions, comments, concerns, or problems let me know on [GitHub](https://github.com/Miodec), [Discord](https://discord.gg/monkeytype) in the `#development` channel, or ask a question on Monkeytype's [GitHub discussions](https://github.com/Miodec/monkeytype/discussions) and a contributor will be happy to assist you.